Republic Bank & Trust Company: History

 Throughout the 1980s and 1990s the bank opened several banking centers throughout communities in Kentucky.
 In 1987, the bank's operations were moved to a newly constructed office tower in downtown Louisville.

 In 1998, Republic Bancorp, Inc. was formed as a holding company for Republic Bank & Trust Company and an initial public offering of 2.14 million shares of Class A common stock was completed.
 The company also acquired Refunds Now, a national refund anticipation loan and check provider.
 In the mid-2000s, Refunds Now's name was changed to Tax Refunds Solutions.

 In 1999, Republic Bank started Online Banking Operations, as part of the larger trend of expansion of electronic commerce.

 In 2001, Republic Bank & Trust Company of Indiana was formed under Republic Bancorp, Inc. This bank was merged back into the Republic Bank & Trust Company in December 2006.

-In the mid 2000s, Republic Bank and Trust began to issue its own title insurance policies as part of its own real estate transactions, as part of the verdict of Countrywide Home Loans Inc. v.
+In the mid-2000s, Republic Bank and Trust began to issue its own title insurance policies as part of its own real estate transactions, as part of the verdict of Countrywide Home Loans Inc. v.
 Kentucky Bar Ass'n., which established that the issuing of title insurance was not the practice of law.

 In October 2006, Republic Bancorp acquired Tampa, Florida-based GulfStream Community Bank for $18.1 million.

 In January 2012, Republic Bancorp acquired Tennessee Commerce Bank.

 In September 2012, Republic Bancorp acquired First Commercial Bank in Bloomington, MN.

+In October 2022, it was announced that Republic Bankcorp would acquire C Bank in Cincinnati, Ohio.

 Recognition

 In recent years Republic has been recognized in the industry for its performance.
-In 2009 Sandler O'Neil listed Republic as the 10th best performing bank Over $3 billion in assets, and in 2010 ranked 5th overall in the same list.
+In 2009, Sandler O'Neil listed Republic as the 10th best performing bank Over $3 billion in assets, and in 2010 ranked 5th overall in the same list.
 Republic has been ranked #1 out of 155 mid-size banks by Freddie Mac in 2009 for its servicing of mortgage loans.